 This under the radar industry is seeing massive growth due to the large segment of the baby boomer generation that is entering old age and will require an in-home chair or handicap elevators.

-This demographic shift has made residential elevator contractors some of the most in-demand specialist tradesman in the construction industry.
+Demographic shifts have made residential elevator contractors some of the most in-demand specialist tradesman in the construction industry.

 This article will provide you with every single detail you need to know about how to get the C-11 Elevator Contractor License!